Compass School hosts Student Film Festival

 From writing the script, recruiting actors, arranging shooting locations, and organizing props, to adding sound, editing, and continual reworking, film-making requires students to develop strong skills of decision making, teamwork and management.
 As 11th grader Ben Allaire observes: "There is a huge amount of problem solving and thinking on your feet.
 Every day new challenges come up that we need to solve to keep our project moving."

 Junior Ajna Siegel adds, "I really like how we have been given the tools to do this film work, and now we have the freedom to independently create something that is meaningful to us."

-The course allows for close analysis of films as well as lots of hands-on practice with the camera.
-On the first day of Rhomberg's class, students are required to make a one minute film that tells a story.
-They then make two to three minute silent films over the course of a few days.
-In the meantime, in Taylor's humanities class, they discuss qualities of a good story, watch film clips for both analysis and inspiration, and learn screenplay formatting.
-Eventually, all students write and "pitch" their screenplays, and the students as a team choose what films they want to produce in the final weeks of class.
+The course allows for close analysis of films as well as lots of hands-on practice with the camera, sound recording, and with editing software.
+On the first day of class students dive right into learning camera operation and audio recording.
+They then make short silent films over the course of a few days.
+In the meantime, they discuss qualities of a good story, watch film clips for both analysis and inspiration, and learn screenplay formatting.
+Eventually, students write and "pitch" their original screenplays, and the students as a team choose what films they want to produce in the final weeks of class.

-The film festival takes place on Thursday April 14th at 7pm at Compass School on Route 5 just south of Bellows Falls, and is open to the public, with a $3 suggested donation.
-The Compass School is an independent school for students in grades 7 to 12.
+The Compass School is an independent school for students in grades 7-12.
 For more information, go to the school website: www.compass-school.org.

 TALK TO US